precision-sustainable-ag/psa-planning/README.md

 3. It assigns the project field to `DST-selector`

 This avoids several manual clicks that would otherwise be needed for every issue.

+## Limitations
+1. An epic can only be assigned a sing team because GitHub Projects do not support multi select fields yet.
+This is currently one of the most requested features on GitHub community, so hopefully it will be added soon.
+Vire here for more details https://github.com/orgs/community/discussions/6580.

 ## Example GitHub roadmap built from these items